So how to become a day trader? Is it shot to make a lot more sense to you? Yeah. Day trading is definitely a journey. You have to take it

 I was actually I was very passionate about fitness and it gave me a lot of flexibility.
 So I ended up becoming a fitness instructor.
 I moved back to New York City and was actually quite successful fitness instructor in Manhattan.

-And it was really fun.
-But during that time, because of being a fitness instructor, I had a lot of free time as well.
-So the great thing about fitness instructors is you work super early in the morning, lunchtime and then dinner time, right.
+Now that I look back on my early 20s through rose-colored glasses, it was all really fun.
+But during that time, because of being a fitness instructor, I had a lot of free time as well. the great thing about fitness instructors is you work super early in the morning, lunchtime and then dinner time, right.
 When market hours for the financial markets are really dead.
 So I had the free time when the markets were booming to actually start to find out my passion about.

 That was my passion was the financial markets.
 And that’s how I got involved with it.
 When I lived in New York, I was in my early 20s and I started going to all these different financial market workshops.
 A lot of day trading workshops.
 And back then, you know, Wall Street was just high.
 It was before the 2008 boom crash, let’s just say.
 So everything was booming and beaming and a lot of the courses I went to or ridiculously expensive after the free workshop that they offer or the minimal, you know, the 20 bucks you paid for a workshop and they all were telling us the same story that you needed twenty five thousand dollars to start before even paying for their products.
 So it kind of really put me on edge.

 And I never fully went after it because I was scared I didn’t have that kind of money.
 I know it was it just it wasn’t a very inviting field for me, but I knew that I really wanted to do it.
 Yet I didn’t.
 I didn’t know how was going to happen.
 So at that point, I kind of put on my backburner when I was twenty seven years old.
 I decided to travel.
 It was my time now to travel.